QLD growers Ross and Mitch Faint have upgraded to Liquid Systems (SA) equipment, eliminating costly down-time caused by their self-built set-up.

 - Half-day time saving when switching between row spacings for different crops

 - Spot-on accuracy delivers liquid where the plant needs it and avoids any product wastage.

-Queensland growers Mitch Faint and his father Ross first attempted liquid injection of starter fertiliser and inoculant on their mixed enterprise farm three years ago.
+Queensland growers Mitch Faint and his father Ross first attempted liquid injection of starter fertiliser and inoculant on their mixed enterprise farm back in 2014.

 The resourceful duo based at Clermont in Queensland’s Central Highlands region, installed a self-built system on their 12-metre Boss Supa-Flex planter, but soon encountered issues with the set-up.

 “We built the system ourselves and ran it from a 12-volt electric pump but were having all sorts of trouble with leaks in the lines,” said Mitch.
 “It meant we were having a lot of down-time trying to maintain the system.”

 The issues led Mitch to research liquid injection systems online, where he discovered Liquid Systems (SA) and purchased the PR-1 module and Stacker Kit in November 2017.
 “I like that Liquid Systems is an Australian company.
 And the fact that they specialise solely in liquid systems – putting the time, research and money into perfecting their equipment – that’s what moved me to purchase their system,” he said.

 Mitch and Ross Faint, who crop 1200ha of cereal grain and 3200ha of buffel grass and bluegrass to feed 800 head of Charbray cross-bred cattle.
 They inject 15L/ha of liquid starter fertiliser across all their crops, including their summer crops of sorghum and mungbeans and winter crops of wheat and chickpeas.
 They also add inoculant and Loveland’s Foundation Liquid Manure product to their chickpea mix.